alibaba/feathub/docs/content/engines/flink.md

 ### Command-Line mode

-When running in CLI mode, Feathub itself will not submit the Flink job to a Flink cluster.
-Users need to manually submit the Feathub job as a Flink job using the Flink [CLI tool](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/cli/#command-line-interface).
+When running in CLI mode, FeatHub itself will not submit the Flink job to a Flink cluster.
+Users need to manually submit the FeatHub job as a Flink job using the Flink [CLI tool](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/cli/#command-line-interface).

-A quickstart of how to submit a simple Feathub job with CLI mode to a standalone Flink cluster can be found in this [document](../get-started/quickstarts/flink-cli-mode.md).
+A quickstart of how to submit a simple FeatHub job with CLI mode to a standalone Flink cluster can be found in this [document](../get-started/quickstarts/flink-cli-mode.md).

 ### Session mode